Coronavirus digest: Most Germans support opening shops in March | DW | 28.02.2021

 Most people in Germany have said they support the loosening of at least some restrictions in March.
 Follow DW for the latest.

-The majority of people in Germany still be in support of the current lockdown measures, but the share has been slowly dropping, a poll published on Sunday by the Welt am Sonntag.
+The majority of people in Germany are still in support of the current lockdown measures, but the share has been slowly dropping, a poll published on Sunday by the Welt am Sonntag.

 The share of the population which considered the coronavirus measures appropriate was at 63% in February, down from 69% in November and 73% in September.